adrian83/adrian83.github.io/page_data/content/post/004_serverless_api_on_aws.md

   - first one allows to execute every operation on DynamoDB table defined previously
   - second one allows to write logs into CloudWatch service

 ### Functions

 Writing lambda code can be done in almost any programming language thanks to possibility of defining [Custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
 However if you want to interact with other AWS services, it’s much easer to write code in language, that have [official AWS SDK](https://aws.amazon.com/tools/).

-Curently we can create Lambdas in two ways:
-- by using resource with type `AWS::Lambda::Function` (and few others from `AWS::Lambda::*` namespace), which allows detailed configuration of Lambda but require additional work with binding them to the triggers.
-- by using resource with type `AWS::Serverless::Function`, which simplifies Lambda creation to single resource which contains event definition

 If the code executed by Lambda will be rather short, you can decide to inline it inside your CloudFormation script.